AironasGit/Reading-PNG-image/README.md

 # Reading-PNG-image
-Reading PNG images without any external libraries
+Reading PNG images in python without any external libraries